Rocksrock18/Rocksrock18.github.io/README.md

 * There are multiple themes you can choose from.
 Pick your favorite!

+### Browsers
+The website is designed to work for google chrome, so some features may not work for other browsers.

+* Website is mobile friendly, with the exception of not being able to change themes.

 ## Built With
 * HTML/CSS
 * Github text editor + Notepad